krangelie/bias-bench-extended/README.md

 **New:** Added CoLake, Luke, KEPLER and custom tuned GPT2 and RoBERTa model support.
 - CoLake model weights can be found [here](https://github.com/txsun1997/CoLAKE)
 - KEPLER model weights can be found [here] (https://github.com/THU-KEG/KEPLER) and must be converted as described in their README.
+Instantiate with RoBERTa architecture.
 @krangelie

 Note: Luke works only with newer versions of the transformer library (I got it running with 4.25.0)